PhilipQuirke/SkyCombAnalystHelp/Errors.md

 That is, if you play the two videos side by side, one video will lag behind the other one.

 SkyComb Analyst provides a manual process for the operator to quickly determine the best "sychronization delay" for a given drone flight.
-After the oeprator enters this value in SkyComb Analyst, SkyComb Analyst handles the sychronization automatically.
+After the operator enters this value in SkyComb Analyst, SkyComb Analyst handles the sychronization automatically.

-# Gimbal lag on turning
+# Gimbal
 The gimbal physically holds the camera(s) and compensates for small drone variable in yaw, pitch & roll, steadying the video image.

+## Gimbal lag on turning
 When the drone is flying in a straight line, and has to cope with say with changes in the cross-wind strength, this works well.

 The gimbal is a distinct sub-system of the drone, and not perfectly co-ordinated with other drone sub-systems in real time.